pharo-pkg/pakbot/tutorial/work-with-package-repository.md

 ```smalltalk
 uiproject publishAll.
  ```
-# Load a project, an assembly or any package
+## Load a project, an assembly or any package
+In [How to start a new project with Cargo?](https://github.com/demarey/cargo/blob/master/tutorial/start-a-new-project.md#load-both-a-project-and-its-dependents-from-scm), we saw how to load a project from a Source Code Management system.
+In this section, we will do the same operation, i.e. load a project or a package, but from a package repository.

 In a fresh pharo image, with Cargo already loaded, we will load the Counter project from our local Cargo repository:
 ```smalltalk
 Cargo useLocalRepository: '/tmp/cargo-local-repo'.